DontTrustVerifyOrg/gig-gossip/README.md

 ### Chaterbox Attack

-A malicious node retransmits repeatedly the same message .
-This is solved in Gig-gossip by timestamp_tolerance included in POWBroadcastFrame that makes the frame POW impossible to use after the timestamp_tolerance is reached.
+A malicious node retransmits repeatedly the same message.
+This is solved in Gig-gossip by timestamp_tolerance included in POWBroadcastFrame which makes the frame POW impossible to use after the timestamp_tolerance is reached.

 ### Sybil Attack